enclave-networks/docs.enclave.io/guides/how-to-securely-access-your-synology-nas-drive-with-enclave.md

 > We don't need SSH access any more, if you're not going to use it again please go back and disable the SSH service in the DSM Control Panel.

-This was not a permanent change, the module will be unloaded the next time the system reboots, so lets create a script which can be scheduled to run on start-up which re-instates `tun.ko`.
+This was not a permanent change, the module will be unloaded the next time the system reboots, so lets create a script which can be scheduled to run on start-up which will re-install `tun.ko` at boot.

 - Switch to root

    ```
    $ sudo su -